galaxyproject/ansible-slurm/README.md

 Slurm
 =====

-Install and configure Slurm
+Install and configure a Slurm cluster on RHEL/CentOS or Debian/Ubuntu servers

 Role Variables
 --------------

 All variables are optional.
 If nothing is set, the role will install the Slurm client programs, munge, and create a `slurm.conf` with a single `localhost` node and `debug` partition.
 See the [defaults](defaults/main.yml) and [example playbooks](#example-playbooks) for examples.

 For the various roles a slurm node can play, you can either set group names, or add values to a list, `slurm_roles`.